 Contrast – Contrast in design means visual juxtaposition; elements being compared to another in their state of striking difference.
 If one particular element in a series is distinctly different from the rest, our eyes will be drawn it by contrast.
 Contrast can be created with shapes, lines, colour, and even the size of shapes in relation to other elements.

 Rhythm in the language of graphic communication means visual punctuation.
 You don’t want all the information in a design to happen at once.
 Much like hierarchy, it needs to follow a visual structure.
 So, rhythm is the structure of repetition.

 Regular – A regular rhythm is a series of repeating elements that are similar in shape, size or colour.

 Flowing – A flowing rhythm aims to give a sense of movement through a series of elements.

-Progressive – A progressive rhythm aims to give a sense of progression through repetition of elements.
+Progressive – A progressive rhythm aims to give a sense of progression through the repetition of elements.

-Thoughtful use of rhythm in design aids to the overall uniform.
-This is true when considering the individual elements applied in specific design collateral; and it’s also true when considering the broader aspects applied to a brand’s identity.
+Thoughtful use of rhythm in design aids the overall uniform.
+This is true when considering the individual elements applied in specific design collateral, and it’s also true when considering the broader aspects applied to a brand’s identity.

 Good designers understand how to create and utilise space effectively in order to construct meaning in a design.